The History of KJBS Radio

 In charge of the transmitter aboard the plane was Lt.
 Charles L. Watson.
 His colorful description of the event as seen from his vantage point in the clouds was picked up by special receivers at the control station in San Francisco’s beautiful Marina, and from there was sent over land lines to the studios of KJBS, from where it was broadcast to listeners in the Bay Region who were unable to attend the ceremonies in person.

-STATION KQW IN SAN JOSE
+ACQUISITION OF RADIO STATION KQW IN SAN JOSE

 On June 1, 1934, Radio Station KQW [now KCBS], owned by the Pacific Agricultural Foundation, Ltd., was taken over by Ralph R. Brunton, Manager of KJBS.
 Immediately upon taking over the management of this corporation, a new tower and antenna system was installed at the San Jose station.